kubernetes/contributor-site/content/en/docs/onboarding/01-starting-out.md

 # Welcome to Kubernetes!

-Welcome to the E-Learning for Contributors course for Kubernetes!
+Welcome to the New Contributor course for Kubernetes!

 ---